misterpotts/fabricate/docs/api/recipe.md

      * Sets the result option for this recipe.
 If the result option has an ID, it will be used to attempt to overwrite
      * an existing result option.
 Otherwise, a new result option will be created with a new ID.
      *
-     * @param {ResultOptionConfig | ResultOption} resultOption - The result option to set.
-Accepts a ResultOption
+     * @param {SerializableOption<ResultJson, Result> | Option<Result>} resultOption - The result option to set.
+Accepts a
-     *  instance or a ResultOptionConfig object.
+     * SerializableOption instance or a ResultOptionConfig object.
+ResultOptionConfig is deprecated and will be removed
+     * in a future version.
      */
-    setResultOption(resultOption: ResultOptionConfig | ResultOption): void;
+    setResultOption(resultOption: SerializableOption<ResultJson, Result> | ResultOptionConfig): void;

     /**
      * Sets the requirement option for this recipe.
 If the requirement option has an ID, it will be used to attempt to
      * overwrite an existing requirement option.
 Otherwise, a new requirement option will be created with a new ID.
      *
-     * @param {RequirementOptionConfig | RequirementOption} requirementOption - The requirement option to set.
-Accepts
+     * @param {SerializableOption<RequirementJson, Requirement> | RequirementOptionConfig} requirementOption - The requirement option
-     * a RequirementOption instance or a RequirementOptionConfig object.
+     * to set.
+Accepts a SerializableOption instance or a RequirementOptionConfig object.
+RequirementOptionConfig is deprecated
+     * and will be removed in a future version.
      */
-    setRequirementOption(requirementOption: RequirementOptionConfig | RequirementOption): void;
+    setRequirementOption(requirementOption: SerializableOption<RequirementJson, Requirement> | RequirementOptionConfig): void;

     /**
      * Deletes the result option with the given ID from this recipe